softdevteam/krun/README.md

 when building Krun (see later), but be aware that this degrades the quality of the resulting benchmarking numbers.

+Krun works on any version of the kernel if NO_MSRS=1 is set.
+If a suitable version of the Krun custom kernel (>= 4.9.88) is used, the MSRs are also available.

 ## Step 3: Fetch and build Krun